 Whale Watching at Head of Bight

-- 1000 whales have been recorded in the HoB region and some observed returning since 1991
+- 1000 whales have been recorded in the HoB region and some have been observed returning since 1991.

 - Whales are usually seen in mother and calf pairs, but occasionally hang out in groups of up to 20.

-- In June & July most of the whales you see are adults but by late August you can commonly see the mothers swimming along the cliffs with their young calves at their side.
+- In June and July, most of the whales you see are adults but by late August you can commonly see the mothers swimming along the cliffs with their young calves at their side.
 At this time there are often 70 or more whales in the area visible from the platform.

-- You may be lucky enough to observe these 70 tonne mammals mating (look for groups rolling around on the surface).
+- You may even be lucky enough to observe these 70-tonne mammals mating (look for groups rolling around on the surface).

-Southern Right Whales were almost hunted to extinction.
+Southern right whales were almost hunted to extinction.
 Because of this, these beautiful creatures have had complete protection since 1937 but they are still listed as “vulnerable”.
-The Head of Bight is recognised as a calving ground & nursery of international significance for the species.
+The Head of Bight is recognised as a calving ground and nursery of international significance for the species.

 Our small group 3-Day Whale Watching Tours depart Adelaide every Tuesday from June to October.